Florence Then, Now, and Through a Parent’s Lens: Reflecting on Art and Museums

 It ended up being one of the most meaningful stops of the day.

-San Marco is a former monastery, and each cell contains frescoes by Fra Angelico.
-These weren’t meant to impress crowds.
+San Marco is a former monastery, and its cells contain frescoes by Fra Angelico.
+These were not works designed to impress crowds.
 They were meant to be lived with.

 The Accademia: Process Over Perfection